-

 Brb, riding a wave

 Creativity and inspiration comes in waves.
 When it hits, it can be pretty overwhelming.
 It keeps me up at night, then wakes me up in the 3 o’clock hour in the morning.
 I’m exhausted, but also exhilarated.
 Even my stomach gets kind of upset- my whole body is running on hyperdrive.
-It’s definitely an unsustainable Read more
+It’s definitely an unsustainable state of being.
+Nonetheless, I can be highly productive when it hits.
+My mind churns with ideas, and it feels like stroke after stroke of genius.
+I feel urgency to “get them down” in some format before they evaporate into the mundanity of everyday life.… Read more

 -